 So that fall…after school started (I was a school secretary) I began a secret “let’s get healthy” program that I made up as I went along.
-It was a secret because I didn’t dare tell anyone just in case I was a big, fat failure.
+It was a secret because I didn’t dare tell anyone, just in case I was a big, fat failure.
 I began by walking my dog every day after school.
-I found a pair of wide width walking shoes at Kohl’s and each week I added another block to my walk.
+I shopped for and found a pair of wide width walking shoes at Kohl’s.
+Each week I added another block to my walk.

 I also began to count calories.
 Not fat grams and not carbs.
 Just calories.
-I gathered my courage and stepped on the scale.
-I knew it was bad but I wasn’t prepared for the number to be quite as high as it was.
-It was then that I realized just how hard this was going to be.
-I had my work cut out for me.
+I gathered my courage, and stepped on the scale.
+I knew it was bad, but I wasn’t prepared for the number to be quite as high as it was.
+It was then that I realized just how hard this was going to be…and that I had to get serious.

 That fall I lost 15 lbs.
 Not nearly what I needed to lose, but a start.
 I have yo-yo dieted pretty much my whole life.
 I’d lose 15 lbs. and then gain 20.
 I was never able to keep the weight off.

 Every time I would eat something “bad” I would feel guilty.
 That began to take its toll and I wanted to be rid of it all.

 During 2010 I lost another 25 lbs.
 It was slow and torturous.
 By the time school started in the fall of 2010, I had dropped 40 lbs. and 3 sizes.
 My blood pressure was under control.
 My acid-reflux was gone…and the very best thing of all was that my feet no longer hurt.